What is idiopathic pulmonary fibrosis?

 - lung transplant, usually as a last resort

 Two new treatment options available include pirfenidone and nintedanib.
-Both medications are believed to decrease the buildup of scar tissue in the lungs and slow the progression of the disease.
-One trial found that the disease slowed in progression in people who took 150 mg of nintedanib twice a day.
+Both medications are believed to decrease the buildup of scar tissue in the lungs and to slow the progression of the disease.
+One trial found that the disease slowed in progression in people who took 150mg of nintedanib twice a day.

 To make living with IPF a bit easier, it’s important to keep yourself as healthy as possible.
 Here are some general tips to keep in mind:

-- Stop smoking, if you do.
+- Stop smoking.
 Quitting can help you cut down on further damage to your lungs.

 - Eat a nutritious diet.
 You may find that eating becomes more difficult as your breathing gets harder.
 Eating smaller meals more frequently can make breathing easier.

 - Stay active.
 Ask your doctor about moderate exercise that can help you stay healthy.
 You may need to use an oxygen tank while exercising.

 - Stay away from places at high altitudes, if possible, and avoid traveling by airplane.